List of Primeval characters: Helen Cutter

 Professor Helen Cutter is played by Juliet Aubrey.
-It is all but confirmed that she was responsible for a string of anomalies in time and space through which both futuristic and powerful, prehistoric and extinct animals passed through.
-At the very least, by the end of the series it had been made abundantly clear that she possessed a keen understanding of the mechanics of the space-time phenomena, which exceeded that of any other character in the series, which gave her the know how to manipulate the anomalies for her own various reasons, and purposes, such as traveling through the anomalies with Cutter, which would be basic time travel, to recreating the temporal accident that replaced Claudia Brown with Jenny Lewis, and created Oliver Leek, scientific research that had the implied chance of destroying the universe, then using it to actively seek to change the timeline to prevent the bad future of Future Bats and Future Ants created by the Home Office after a successful takeover of the Anomaly Research Center in Series 3, an event in the normal timeline that failed, and between seasons obtaining cloning technology to create clones.
+It is all but confirmed that she was responsible for a string of anomalies in time and space through which both futuristic and powerful, prehistoric and extinct animals passed.
+At the very least, by the end of the series it had been made abundantly clear that she possessed a keen understanding of the mechanics of the space-time phenomena, which exceeded that of any other character in the series, which gave her the know-how to manipulate the anomalies for her own various reasons, and purposes, such as traveling through the anomalies with Cutter, which would be basic time travel, to recreating the temporal accident that replaced Claudia Brown with Jenny Lewis, and created Oliver Leek, scientific research that had the implied chance of destroying the universe, then using it to actively seek to change the timeline to prevent the bad future of Future Bats and Future Ants created by the Home Office after a successful takeover of the Anomaly Research Center in Series 3, an event in the normal timeline that failed, and between seasons obtaining cloning technology to create clones.

 Before her disappearance, Helen had an affair with her student, a young man named Stephen Hart (James Murray), Nick Cutter's (Douglas Henshall) best friend and right-hand man.
-After being chased through an anomaly eight years before the main events of the series were put into motion, she used her disappearance to lead her estranged husband, Cutter to believe she was dead.
-She possesses knowledge of what lies on the other sides of each anomaly, but chooses not to divulge key information, however for some reason she chooses to save the life of Claudia Brown when her life is threatened by an attack by piranha-like Anurognathus.
+After being chased through an anomaly eight years before the main events of the series were put into motion, she used her disappearance to lead her estranged husband, Cutter, to believe she was dead.
+She possesses knowledge of what lies on the other sides of each anomaly, but chooses not to divulge key information; however, for some reason she chooses to save the life of Claudia Brown when her life is threatened by an attack by piranha-like Anurognathus.
 Helen refusing to divulge information into why the anomalies form, to the Home Office, places her as the focus of attention in series 1's storyline.
 Cutter, her estranged husband, also had a personal wish for her to return, and for her to stop escaping.
-She also seemed to disapprove of her husband's budding relationship with Claudia Brown (Lucy Brown) and it is hinted she may have had a hand in Claudia's disappearance.
+She also seemed to disapprove of her husband's budding relationship with Claudia Brown (Lucy Brown), and it is hinted she may have had a hand in Claudia's disappearance.